SpaceCat-Chan/LoveKeys/README.md

 # LoveKeys
 a library to track the current state of key presses in Love2D

+this library has moved away from github and can be found here instead: https://git.ptrc.gay/SpaceCat-Chan/lovekeys

 ## how to use:
 there is a simple example in tests/basic